mariamelzoghby/mariamelzoghby/README.md

 - 🔭 I’m currently working on a study investigating the effect of graduation year on earnings and primary job promotion
 - 🌱 I’m learning how to code using Python in my data analytics course
 - ⚡ Fun fact: I can speak Arabic, specifically the Egyptian dialect!
-I've also visited the Pyramids of Giza.
+I've also visited the Pyramids of Giza and I have a cat named Simba!

 <img src="https://github.com/mariamelzoghby/mariamelzoghby/assets/157535392/0cd560bd-6450-45b3-ba24-8908847cfa70" width="250">